 I like to write code — both professionally and as a hobby.
 I like to design and implement elegant solutions to problems.
 I like to build full-blown end-to-end applications or small scripts and utilities.
 I have a BS and MS in Computer Science.
-My professional profile can be found on LinkedIn.

 My first computer was an IBM PS/1.
 This particular model had an Intel 80286 running at 10 Mhz with 1 MB of RAM (upgraded from a paltry 512 KB) and a 30 MB hard drive.
 It came with King’s Quest IV: The Perils of Rosella and Where in the U.S.A.
 Is Carmen Sandiego? on multiple floppy disks.
 Until that time, my only experience with computer games was Oregon Trail at school on an Apple IIGS that we were allowed to use perhaps once a year.
 I was fortunate to also have a Nintendo Entertainment System (NES), but computer games were different.
 At the time, computer games required some effort and knowledge of PCs to get them to work.
 You also had the ability to inspect the game files.
 So while the NES was perfect for gaming, the computer was great for both gaming and tinkering.